bunthet01/robotics-rl-srl/rl_baselines/supervised_rl/Readme_new.md

 python -m rl_baselines.train --algo ppo2 --srl-model arg.srl_model --srl-model-path srl_zoo/*path2srl_model*--num-timesteps 5000000 --env OmnirobotEnv-v0 --log-dir logs/circular/  --num-cpu 6 --circular-continual

 ```
+For "--srl-model-path", it must be finished by "srl_model.pth".
+For "--srl-model", have a look in "robotics-rl-srl/state_representation/registry.py" and add more model as you want with this form: "*name_of_model*": (SRLType.SRL, None)
 ## 2 - Train generative model

 ### Generate on-policy datasets